luthemes/individuality/readme.txt

 Version: 1.1.9
 - Add clearings for post navigations so it doesn't overlap the footer section
 - Fixed navigation hovering so it doesn't hover red color and underline.
+- Changed the .wp-block to match the width of the content-width

 Version: 1.1.8